emurph1/emurph1.github.io/content/posts/life_update.md

 Just a nice little life update for any interested in reading!
 <!--more-->

 # Where do I even start?
 It has been close to year since I touched my website...
 I guess that is kind of sad.
 I don't mean to leave my website so desolate, but I also won't lie in that I don't have much to update.

 Instead of writing so much here, I will just suffice and say that I am happy where I am in life and am taking my time to enjoy it.

+Sorry to be pretty boring and not add much!

 Here are some pics from my recent life: